design-school/SES209/Observation.md

 * What is the common action people are doing to do what they do?
 * How many different way people do that?
 * Can you describe each of them and provide a picture for each?
-* Please list, three expected facts ?
+* Please list and describe three expected facts?
-* Please list, three unexpected facts ?
+* Please list and describe three unexpected facts?
+* Please list and describe three insights you get from these observation?